Chapter 4.08

 Each customer connected to the city’s sewer system shall be classified based on the type of business or residential activity to be conducted or being conducted on the premises and/or the specific characteristics of the wastewater being discharged.
 Wastewater discharges shall be characterized by the strength of the wastewater based on BOD and suspended solids, the concentration of metals, and/or other organic chemicals that may affect the treatability of the discharge.
 These customer classifications shall include residential, commercial/industrial, and special permit dischargers as defined below.
 The ranges of BOD and suspended solids given for each classification are from the Washington State Department of Ecology Publication Number 98-37 entitled “Criteria for Sewage Works Design” and may not represent the actual strength discharged by a specific customer.

 (1) Residential.
-Residential customers include single-family residential, multifamily residential, and mobile homes which discharge to the sewer system wastewater of a domestic nature and with an average strength of less than 240 mg/l of BOD and 260 mg/l of suspended solids.
-The three classifications of residential are further defined as follows:
+Residential customers include single-family residential and multifamily residential which discharge to the sewer system wastewater of a domestic nature and with an average strength of less than 240 mg/l of BOD and 260 mg/l of suspended solids.
+The two classifications of residential are further defined as follows:

 (a) Single-Family Residential.
-A single-family residential customer shall be deemed to mean a separate dwelling house occupied by one family with a single connection to the city’s sewer system.
+A single-family residential customer shall be deemed to mean a separate dwelling occupied by one family with a single connection to the city’s sewer system.
+A single-family residence may be site-built or manufactured.

 (b) Multifamily Residential.
-This classification shall include a residential building or buildings containing two or more dwelling units each with separate kitchen facilities connected to the city’s sewer system by one or more connecting sewers.
+This classification shall include a residential building containing two or more dwelling units each with separate kitchen facilities, or multiple residential buildings on the same lot.

 (i) Professional offices;